 Create a device-based Conditional Access policy

-You can use the Microsoft Endpoint Manager admin center to configure your device-based Conditional Access policies.
-From within the admin center you have access to the Conditional Access policy UI as found in Azure AD.
-Use of the Azure AD UI provides access to all the options you would have if you were to configure the policy from within the Azure portal.
-The policies you create can specify the apps or services you want to protect, the conditions under which the apps or services can be accessed, and the users the policy applies to.
+From within the Intune admin center, you can access the Conditional Access policy UI as found in Microsoft Entra ID.
+This access includes all of the Conditional Access options you would have if you were to configure the policy from within the Azure portal.
+The policies you create can specify the apps or services you want to protect, the conditions under which the apps or services can be accessed, and the users that the policy applies to.

-To Create a device-based Conditional Access policy your account must have one of the following permissions in Azure AD:
+To Create a device-based Conditional Access policy your account must have one of the following permissions in Microsoft Entra:

 - Global administrator